fsvieira/p2pqueue/README.md

 In this example, the nodes will connect with each other and will assist to calculate the PI approximation using Monte Carlo simulations.

 # Limitations
 Queue and RemoteCall don't have any recover mechanism, this means that there is the risk of losing items when sending them to other peers.
-The problem is worst with remoteCall because if lost it will never return, which may cause program execution to block and create many zombie functions.
+The problem is as its worst with remoteCall because if lost it will never return, which may cause program execution to block and create many zombie functions.

 # Queue Architecture
-* The queue architecture uses a very simple concept, all peers should finish simultaneous, this would mean that the work/items on peer's queue is well-balanced.
+* The queue architecture uses a very simple concept, all peers should finish simultaneously, this would mean that the work/items on peer's queue is well-balanced.
-* To balance the work we use a simple rule: if a peer is above global average finish time then it must send some of its items to balance the network workload.
-* Every peer on every 2 seconds sends their knowledge of the global stats (avg number of elements on network and avg estimated finish time), calculated using its own local stats and the received stats from other peers.
+* Every 2 seconds, each peer sends their knowledge of the global stats (avg number of elements on network and avg estimated finish time), calculated using its own local stats and the received stats from other peers.
-* If a peer is more than 10% above average finish time, then it will send elements to the network to get that value balanced.
+* To balance the work we use a simple rule: if a peer is above 10% global average finish time then it must send some of its items to balance the network workload.
 * Each peer will slowly converge to the average estimated finish time.